GoogleCloudPlatform/community/tutorials/gke-quickstart/index.md

 ---
 title: Google Kubernetes Engine quickstart - Deploy a sample application to a cluster
-description: Create and deploy to a GKE cluster.
+description: Create a sample application and deploy it to a GKE cluster.
 author: bourgeoisor
 tags: Kubernetes, Walkthrough
 date_published: 2021-03-12